Şah Sultan (daughter of Mustafa III): Charities

 In Tarih-i Cevdet it is claimed that Şah was an impeccable Muslim, who protected and helped the poor.

-In 1792, the Şah Sultan commissioned a fountain near the Kasım Gönanî Mosque in Yeşildirek.
+In 1792, Şah Sultan commissioned a fountain near the Kasım Gönanî Mosque in Yeşildirek.
 In 1800, she commissioned her own mausoleum, a school, and another fountain near Zal Mahmud Pasha's mausoleum in Eyüp.

 The facade of the complex is located on the street in the east direction.
 There is a tomb with a small fountain on both sides on the left, a courtyard door to the right of the tomb, and a fountain with a median school on the far right.
 The entire facade is made of marble except for the decorated section with a cut stone braid on the far left of the courtyard facade, a rectangular shaped door and three window openings with bite iron.
 The courtyard door has a round arch.

 Death

 Şah Sultan died on 11 March 1803 in the Çağaloğlu Palace, and was buried in her own mausoleum located in Eyüp.
 Her husband outlived her by ten years, dying in 1813.